Valentin-Kolesnikov/LikeANotepad/README.md

 2. To stop input, type: stop, enough, yes, or -

 3. The script will output your entries as a formatted, numbered list.

+## I have completed this project. if I find errors, I will fix them as small fixes.
+However, they should not be